Road trip, anyone? Yankees' brightest stars might not be in the Bronx yet

 At the moment, Trenton is the epicenter, where shortstop Gleyber Torres, the Yankees' top prospect, is the star, along with the franchise's highest-ceiling starter, Justus Sheffield.

-The Trenton Thunder’s stadium, the all-caps ARM & HAMMER Park, is an hour and 20 minutes from Yankee Stadium and situated on the banks of the Delaware River.
-The park features a Road to the Majors board in its corridors, which lists every Thunder player and coach who's made it to the majors.
+The Trenton Thunder’s stadium, Arm & Hammer Park, is an hour and 20 minutes from Yankee Stadium and situated on the banks of the Delaware River.
+The park features a Road to the Majors board in its corridors, which lists every Thunder player and coach who has made it to the majors.
 With Torres, Sheffield, third baseman Miguel Andujar and outfielder Billy McKinney, the list figures to grow.

 Torres, 20, isn't a publicity hound; he's accommodating in interviews, but a little shy.
 This hasn't stopped the commotion around him that increased when he was the main chip in the Aroldis Chapman trade last year with the Cubs.